deckerweb/snippets-quicknav/README.md

 Because I needed (and wanted!) it myself for the sites I maintain.
 [Read the backstory here ...](#plugins-backstory)

 ### Why is this plugin not on wordpress.org plugin repository?
 Because the restrictions there for plugin authors are becoming more and more.
-It would be possible but I don't want that anymore.
+It would be possible, yes, but I don't want that anymore.
 The same for limited support forums for plugin authors on .org.
 I have decided to leave this whole thing behind me.

 ---